jeffboody/libnn/readme.md

 are the most commonly used loss functions for regression problems.
 The MSE is typically used unless the training data has a large number of outliers.
 This is because the MSE is highly sensitive to outliers due to the squared term.
+When using MSE with gradient descent algorithms, it is a common practice to introduce a factor of 1/2 for ease of computation after taking the derivative.

 The Binary Cross-Entropy (BCE) may also be used for regression problems when the output values are in the